Quantum expression for the electrical conductivity of massless quark matter and of the hadron resonance gas in the

 \section{Introduction}

-Quark gluon plasma (QGP) shows a number of interesting phenomena in presence of magnetic field~\cite{Rafelski,Voskresensky,Schramm1,Schramm2,Kharzeev1,Kharzeev2}.
-The magnitude of magnetic field produced at RHIC for Au-Au collisions at $\sqrt{s} = 200 $ GeV is of the order of $10^{19}$ Gauss and for Pb-Pb collisions at LHC is of the order $eB\sim 10^{20}$ Gauss.
-This is much larger than the $\Lambda_{QCD}^2$, where $\Lambda_{QCD} \approx 0.25 $ GeV is the strong interaction scale.
+In the presence of a magnetic field, quark gluon plasma (QGP) exhibits a number of interesting phenomena~\cite{Rafelski:1975rf,Voskresensky:1980nk,Schramm:1991ex,Schramm:1991vu,Kharzeev:2007jp,Kharzeev:2013jha}.
+The magnitude of magnetic field produced at RHIC for Au-Au collisions at $\sqrt{s} = 200 $ GeV is of the order of $10^{19}$ Gauss and $eB\sim 10^{20}$ Gauss for Pb-Pb collisions at LHC.
+This is much larger than the $\Lambda_{QCD}^2 (\approx 2 \times 10^{18}$Gauss), where $\Lambda_{QCD} (\approx 0.2$ GeV) is the strong interaction scale.